AppML combines the most up-to-date techniques and ideas of modern web development.

 Wikipedia: Model, View, Controller

-The model describes your application, and is reusable for different hardware and software platforms (PC, iPhone, Tablets, etc).
-It is not concerned with user interface (UI) or presentation.
+The model is reusable on different hardware and software platforms (Server, PC, iPhone, Tablets, etc.).

-The view is the UI (User Interface).
-Normally it is an HTML page for displaying and (optionally) input data:
+The view is the UI (User Interface) for displaying (and input) data.

 RAD is a software development method that uses minimal planning in favor of rapid prototyping.

-<AppML> delivers super-fast prototyping, up to 100 times faster than traditional software development methods.
+AppML delivers super-fast prototyping, up to 100 times faster than traditional development methods.

 Application prototypes can run directly from the application model, without any coding.